neilgee/genesischild/readme.md

 ###Featured Custom Post Type Widget for Genesis
 - Bundled in the theme is the 'Featured Custom Post Type Widget for Genesis', the widget is available from the normal widget area in the dashboard *Appearance > Widgets*.

 This widget builds on the default Genesis supplied Featured Post widget but can also display Custom Post Types and Taxonomies as well as output them in columns.
+It is not necessary to install the plugin.

 *Ref - https://github.com/calliaweb/featured-custom-post-type-widget-for-genesis

 ###Javascripts
 All scripts are in */includes/scripts-styles.php*
-- FontAwesome is enabled.
+- FontAwesome is disabled.
 - placeholder.js is enabled.
 - backstretch.min.js is disabled.
 - FItVids is disabled

 ###CSS
 All CSS files are in */includes/scripts-styles.php*
-- Regular style.css with all Genesis Framework and placeholders to start new project
+- Regular style.css
 - 2 x IE styles in CSS directory, one targets IE8 and lower, the other IE9 and lower
 - Media Queries set at 767px and 1200px
+- Flexbox styles have been used in CSS for *.wrap* and other page layouts - Flexbox and all CSS styles have been autoprefixed to cater for last 5 browser versions.

 ###WooCommerce
 - All WooCommmerce functionality including CSS is only activated if WooCommerce plugin is installed and activated.